Why does prekindergarten matter?

 In order to provide high-quality early childhood education that is focused on the unique needs of each child, student progress monitoring and kindergarten readiness should be measured across multiple domains of development.

-To find out if your child is eligible for free public 3-and 4-year old prekindergarten, see the state eligibility criteria.
+To find out if your child is eligible for free public 3-and 4-year old prekindergarten, see the FAQ page.

 Strong family engagement in early childhood programs is central to promoting children’s healthy intellectual, physical, and social-emotional development; preparing children for school; and supporting academic achievement in elementary school and beyond.